Arc’teryx Proton FL Hoody

 |Arc'teryx Atom SL Hoody||$229||8.3 oz.||Coreloft Compact (40g)||20-denier||No|

-Finally, some of the biggest competition comes from within Arc’teryx’s own lineup.
-As we mentioned above, the heavier and more expensive Proton LT and AR offer more warmth and weather protection than the FL, making them better-suited for shoulder-season and winter activities, respectively.
-In addition, the extremely light (8.3-ounce) Atom SL is an interesting alternative for summer adventuring.
-Similar to the Patagonia and Outdoor Research above, it features insulation (40 g/m2) only in the core, with thin fabric over the arms and a stretchy fleece along the sides.
-Overall, it’s a warmer jacket than the Proton FL and offers more water and wind resistance (with the exception of the side panels).
-That said, breathability is less of a strong suit and you’re likely to overheat in the SL, making the Proton FL a better choice for high-output activities.
+The extremely light (8.3-ounce) Arc'teryx Atom SL is a final alternative for summer adventuring.
+Similar to the Outdoor Research Refuge Hybrid above, it features insulation (40 g/m2) only in the core, with thin fabric over the arms and a stretchy fleece along the sides.
+Overall, it’s a warmer jacket than the Proton FL and offers more water and wind resistance, with the exception of the side panels (for a deep dive, see our Atom SL review).
+That said, breathability is less of a strong suit and you’re likely to overheat in the SL, making the Proton FL the better choice for high-output activities.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!